About the Program

 A two-year research track is available for selected candidates interested in pursuing an academic career in transfusion medicine.

 Candidates must be eligible for an unrestricted active license to practice medicine in New York State and must be board eligible/certified per American Board of Pathology for the blood banking/transfusion medicine boards at the completion of the fellowship program.

 - Up to four per year

 - Positions no longer available for 2022

 - Admissions are rolling.
-We prefer to receive complete applications from April through September, two years prior to the intended start date (i.e. 2021 will be July 1, 2019); however we will accept applications until available positions are filled.
+We prefer to receive complete applications starting in April, two years prior to the intended start date (i.e. 2023 will be April 1, 2021); however we will accept applications until available positions are filled.
 The website is updated when we have closed applications for a given year.
 That status may change if we have unexpected attrition, so applicants should check back if they have continued interest.

 - Email us to receive an application.